 Acknowledgement: Organization of Actif Epica is a group effort, and we are especially thankful for race founders, Ian Hall and David Pensato.
 This race was inspired by the Arrowhead 135.
 Thank you to Pierre and Cheryl Oster, Dave and Mary Pramann and others whose experiences and approaches have made planning a safe, fun winter race easier.
 See http://www.arrowheadultra.com for more information.

 The 2020 Actif Epica race course begins in Winnipeg and heads south along the Crow Wing Trail with various turn around points for different race distances.
-Turn around point are listed on the Registration Page and a fuller description of the course will be posted here soon.
+Turn around points are listed on the Registration Page and a fuller description of the course and CheckPoints is posted on our Spectator Guide.

 You can expect the trail surface to be a mix of ice, snow, pavement and frozen gravel/dirt.
 Snowy sections may or may not be packed by snowmobiles/cars.
 Drifts can exceed 1 metre (3.3 feet) in depth.

 Typical winter weather in this part of Manitoba is frigid with subzero air temperatures that can dip to -30° Celsius (-22° F); however, windchill can result in effective temperatures of -50° C (-58° F) or colder.
 Weather conditions are likely to vary considerably during the race.
-Past races have seen weather conditions range anywhere from an effective windchill of -40° C in one year to an early thaw in another year.
+Past races have seen weather conditions range anywhere from an effective windchill of -40° C in one year to an early thaw (near 0 C or 32 F) in another year.

 Be ready for anything.
 Proper winter survival gear is critical.
-Checkpoints offer shelter and water but racers must plan to be self-sufficient between these checkpoints and be prepared in case of mechanical or physical breakdown.
+Checkpoints offer shelter and water (in most cases) but racers must plan to be self-sufficient between these checkpoints and be prepared in case of mechanical or physical breakdown.

 Spectators are encourage to visit official checkpoints, take part in the broader event and visit points of interest identified along the route.
-An updated Spectator Guide will be posted soon.
+Check out our Spectator Guide for details.

 Spectators may not provide assistance to participants at any point during the event.